 Quiz games and trivia games have dominated the media over the last several decades.
-Hits like Jeopardy, Who Wants To Be A Millionaire, Family Feud, and Are You Smarter Than A Fifth Grader have retained their popularity for years, even up through this day.
+Hits like Jeopardy, Who Wants To Be A Millionaire, Family Feud, and Are You Smarter Than A Fifth Grader have retained their popularity for years, even up to this day.
 While it’s fun to sit at home and watch people try to win, there are many ways that you can enjoy that kind of brain-teasing fun yourself.
-Here are the best quiz games and trivia games for Android!
-You can also click here to check out the best ones for iPhone and iPad as well!
+Here are the best quiz games and trivia games for Android.

 Price: Free (with ads)

 Logo Game is one of the few free quiz games available on Android.
-This one is a simple guessing game where you see a logo and then you have to guess the brand.
-It includes over 2285 globally recognized brands, 73 levels, and the difficulty increases the longer you play.
+This one is a simple guessing game where you see a logo, and then you have to guess the brand.
+It includes over 2285 globally recognized brands and 73 levels; the difficulty increases the longer you play.
 It also comes with Google Play Games services, including achievements and leaderboards.
 It’s surprisingly large for a completely free game.
-However, you do have ads to contend with so it kind of averages out the experience.
-There are a bunch of games like these on Google Play and they definitely aren’t complicated by any stretch.
+However, you do have ads to contend with, so it kind of averages out the experience.
+There are many games like these on Google Play, and they aren’t complicated by any stretch.
 People do seem to really enjoy them, though.

 Millionaire Trivia and Jeopardy World